 In case of DES, the initial chaining value for CBC modes shall be zero.
 If padding is required, the padding octets shall be coded hexadecimal '00'.
 These octets shall not be included in the secured data.

 The use of (single) DES is deprecated.
-However the coding is reserved for backwards compatibility with pre Release 8 versions of this specification.
+However the coding is reserved for backwards compatibility with pre Release 8 versions of the present document.

 AES is the block cipher algorithm specified in FIPS-197 [12].
 AES in CMAC mode is defined in NIST SP 800-38B [14].
 The key length shall be known implicitly by both entities and shall be 128, 192 or 256 bits.
 AES shall be used together with counter settings (b5 and b4 of the first octet of SPI) 10 or 11.
 Each CMAC key shall be configured to accept and generate only cryptographic checksums with one length as defined in ETSI TS 102 226 [9] for PUT KEY for AES; the length of the cryptographic checksum shall be 32 or 64 bits.